CPPO: Contrastive Perception Policy Optimization for VLM Agents: Method

-\paragraph{Integration with GRPO.} Finally, we integrate CPL with the GRPO objective.
-For each sampled trajectory $\mathbf{o}_i$, we compute the standard GRPO update (Eq.~\ref{eq:grpo_loss}) along with the CPL.
-To prevent low-quality trajectories from introducing noisy gradients, we use an advantage gating mechanism, whereby CPL is only applied when the trajectory’s group-relative advantage {$A_i$} is positive.
-Formally, we maximize the following combined objective:
+\textbf{Integration with RL Objective.} Finally, we integrate CPL with the GRPO objective.
+For each sampled trajectory $\mathbf{o}_i$, we compute the standard GRPO update (\cref{eq:grpo_loss}) together with the CPL term.

+\textit{Advantage Gating Mechansim.} To prevent low-quality trajectories from introducing noisy gradients, we use an advantage gating mechanism: CPL is applied only when the trajectory’s advantage {$A_i$} is positive.
+Thus, the combined objective is:

-where $\mathbf{1}\{\cdot\}$ is the indicator function.
-The hyperparameter, $\lambda$, controls the strength of perceptual grounding.
-By incorporating the advantage gating mechanism, we ensure that CPL acts as an auxiliary constraint only on trajectories that improve upon the group baseline, thereby aligning visual regularization with successful reasoning behaviors.
+where $\mathbf{1}\{\cdot\}$ denotes the indicator function and $\lambda$ controls the strength of the contrastive objective.
+By incorporating advantage gating, CPL is imposed only on trajectories that outperform the group baseline, ensuring that CPL regularization reinforces successful perceptions while avoiding incorrect trajectories.